 Seedling vigour index-I was computed by adopting the following formula as suggested by Abdul-Baki and Anderson (1973) and expressed in whole number.

-Seedling vigour index = Germination (%) x Mean seedling length (cm)
+Seedling vigour index = Germination (%) × Mean seedling length (cm)

 Seedling vigour Index-II

 Seedling vigour index II was computed by adopting the following formula as suggested by Adbul-Baki and Anderson (1973) and expressed in whole number.